 Among all the valuable gathered data during the market research, some findings proved crucial:

-Behind with digitalization: The flower industry has stayed behind with digitalization in comparison to other businesses.
+The flower industry has stayed behind with digitization in comparison to other businesses.
 This makes it both challenging and full of opportunity.

 Analyzing 6 direct and 2 indirect competitors to back my design I surprisingly found out that: